mczal/go-gellato-membership/README.md

 # go-gellato-membership

 Saintropic membership RESTful service.
+This project were the real project realization developed from [go-RESTful-MVC](https://github.com/mczal/go-RESTful-MVC).
 Built using Go language with go-siris framework (The fastest web framework for Golang | fasthttp) and dynamodb as database.
 Please support [go-siris framework](https://github.com/go-siris/siris) (The fastest web framework for Golang!) and read more about it to properly use and develop this project, as [go-siris](https://github.com/go-siris/siris) was the core of this project.

 List of dependency used in this project:
 * [go-siris](https://github.com/go-siris/siris)